Monday, September 4, 2023

 Tuesday, 15 August 2023 (183)

-Later we had lunch, where else but KFC, I gave her a box of my cooking things and my Sony Z1 camera.
-I could have kept it (it was brand new) but would I use it as I have so many other cameras.
-She would never be able to buy it and may find it tremendously useful where I may just put it away and never use it.
+Later, we had lunch, where else but KFC I gave her a box of my cooking things and my Sony Z1 camera.
+I could have kept it (it was brand new), but I wouldn't use it as I have so many other cameras.
+She would never be able to buy it and may find it tremendously useful, whereas I may just put it away and never use it.
 We can be stingy or selfish with what we have or give it all away and hope that others are better blessed by it.

-I signed up to be a 12 step program moderator back home and wrote an email to the bishop letting him know I'm coming back.
-I can't sleep, can't put it all together yet.
-I know it will take time to process and see this all better when I have put it behind me.
+I signed up to be a 12-step program moderator back home and wrote an email to the bishop letting him know I'm coming back.
+I can't sleep; I still can't put it all together yet.
+I know it will take time to process and see this all more clearly once I've put it behind me.

 Wednesday, 16 August 2023 (184)

 I started handing out American candy bars (Mars and Snickers) here and continued at the Peace Corps HQ.
 About 18 so far.
 I want to go out with a bang and let them know how appreciative and thankful I am for all their efforts.
-I get to write up my own history of what I did here as well as for the "Black Book" which is a write up about my community and it strengths, weaknesses and resources.
+I get to write up my own history of what I did here as well as for the "Black Book," which is a write-up about my community and its strengths, weaknesses, and resources.

 My flight leaves at 11:55pm and they will come and get me at 8:30.
 I'm excited and realistically feel detached about saying goodbye.
 I'd be a wreck if and when it does hit me.
 My days of helping here are ended.
 I know I did little, I know I could have done more, I know I tried but I could have tried more.